dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 ================================

-A number of base classes are exposed in the DUIM-DCs library, each of which is a subclass of :class:`<object>`.
+A number of base classes are exposed in the DUIM-DCs library, each of which is a subclass of :drm:`<object>`.
 They are shown in the following table

 +----------+--------------+------------------------------+
 | <object> |              |                              |